ImScientist/ilovetfp/README.md

-# I love TensorFlow probability
+# I :black_heart: TensorFlow probability

 The repository contains several examples where tensorflow probability is utilized: